cyotee/ose3-vagrant/Readme.md

 The demo environment consists of one VM running dnsmasq as the DNS server, one OpenShift master, and two OpenShift nodes.

+## Table of Contents

+[Architecture][#architecture]
+[Preparation][#preparation]
+[Running the System][#running-the-system]

+## Architecture

+The demo environment setup contains the following VMs:
+- ose3-master.example.com - This is the OpenShift Master
+- ose3-node[1|2].example.com - These are the nodes supporting the system.
+- ose3-dns.example.com - The dnsmasq server with a wildcard DNS entry for cloudapps.example.com

 ## Preparation

 In order to use this you need to get a base VM setup.
 In order to do this, first create a Red Hat Enterprise Linux v7.1